DataDaneHQ/Coursera-TikTok-Capstone-Project/Resources/01_Project_Workflow.md

 * Deliverables: Easy access to all project deliverables, enabling efficient review and tracking.

-As I progress through the program, this workbook will continue to evolve, reflecting a structured and methodical approach to data analytics.
+As I progressed through the program, this workbook continued to evolve, reflecting a structured and methodical approach to data analytics.